Uplpw/test/README.md

 ### Install

-**Note: our code and the follow coomands need to be run in a virtual environment.**
+**Note: our code and the follow commands need to be run in a virtual environment.**

 + Firstly, you need a virtual environment, please check if your python environment is already configured.